 In September 2019, the CJEU handed down a further ruling in Google LLC v Commission Nationale de l’Information et des Liberties (CNIL).
 The case dealt with whether a de-listing order made in a member state of the EU meant that the search results had to be removed from all the search engine’s domain name extensions globally.

-By way of background, in 2015, the French Data Protection Agency (CNIL) requested Google to globally remove informing concerning a data subject.
+In 2015, the French Data Protection Agency (CNIL) had requested Google to globally remove information concerning a data subject.
 Google refused and limited its removal only to EU member states, resulting in CNIL fining Google.
 Google appealed this decision.
-Many interested parties, including Wikimedia, Microsoft, governments of EU member states and civil society actors made submissions to the CJEU.
+Many interested parties, including Wikimedia, Microsoft, governments of EU member states, and civil society actors made submissions to the CJEU.
 The CJEU acknowledged that the right to be forgotten is not globally recognised and that the competing interests between the right to privacy and freedom of expression are balanced differently across the world.

 Ultimately, the CJEU found that where a search engine operator has granted a de-listing request of a data subject in an EU member state, there is no obligation under EU law for a search engine operator to be ordered to implement the de-listing on all versions of its search engine globally.
 The CJEU further noted that while EU law does not require de-referencing from all versions of a search engine, such a practice is not prohibited.
 A judicial authority of a member state remains competent to weigh up – in the light of national standards of protection of fundamental rights – a data subject’s right to privacy and the protection of personal data concerning them, on the one hand, and the right to freedom of information, on the other, and, after weighing those rights against each other, to order the operator of that search engine to carry out a de-referencing concerning all versions of that search engine.